witaly-iwanow/fatpup-ui-sdl/README.md

     <img src="resources/BlackPawn.png" width=40 />
 </p>

-Sample UI for fatpup chess library based on SDL2
+Sample UI for fatpup chess library based on SDL2.
+It's currently a user - engine game using MicroMax chess engine.
+You always play white, make a move and wait for the engine to reply (can take up to 10 seconds).

 ## How to build